 Rice vinegar and rice wine vinegar.
 They’re both made from fermented rice, but with rice vinegar, the alcohol is turned into acid with the addition of bacteria.
 Use rice vinegar and rice wine vinegar in Asian dishes.

-Fruit vinegar and herbed vinegars.
+Fruit vinegar and herbed vinegar.
 Fruited vinegars are made from every fruit you could imagine and the same goes for herbs.
 From peach vinegars and garlic vinegars to combos like ginger pear and rosemary sage.
 The options are endless.

 If you want to add some excitement to your salads, I suggest playing with the vinegars you use in your dressings.